 Marty, Paul and Danny.

 Despite doing the rounds of record shops and local radio stations MPD failed to get the hit single they had hoped for.
-A follow-up, Take Me Back, was released on 12th September 1975.
+A follow-up, Take Me Back (RCA 2607), was released on 12th September 1975.
 Written by Marty and co-produced by Barry Blue and Ossie Byrne, the single was another catchy song with a sing-along chorus and obvious chart potential.
 Once again, however, Marty, Paul and Danny were to be disappointed.

 "One of Wishful Thinking's records, Hiroshima, has just gone into the charts in Germany (I believe the record is No. 1 in Berlin).
 It must be the 'sleeper' of all time 'cos I gather from Danny that the record was originally released there over three years ago!!"